VeduStorm/vedustorm/README.md

 ## 💫 About Me

-I'm a Python and Java developer passionate about building secure, user-centric applications.
-With experience in UI/UX design, web development, and AI-based tools, I focus on delivering functional and beautiful software.
+I'm a Python and JS developer passionate about building secure, user-centric applications.
+With experience in discord bot development, security based development, and AI-based tools, I focus on delivering functional and beautiful software.
-Currently working on an **Encrypted Chat App** and always open to collaboration and feedback!
+Currently working on an **Private Project** and always open to collaboration and feedback!

 - 🔭 Working on: **Private Project**
 - 🌱 Learning: **~~UI/UX Design~~, Advanced Javascript**